Against All Odds

 Later that day, the guests milled about, doing whatever they pleased.
 Ginny, breathing a sigh of relief that Teddy didn't want all of her attention today, wrapped herself up in her new sweater and a coat and headed outside.
 She hadn't had much time to herself, so greeting the sunshine on her face was a welcome change.

-She walked for a while before coming to the small pond.
+She walked for a while before coming to the small pond near their house.
 She smiled.
 Yes, it was thoroughly frozen over.
 The redhead sat down at the edge and pressed her palm flat against the adamantine-like barrier.
 If only…

-There was a rustled behind her, and she turned.
+There was a rustle behind her, and she turned.
 She didn't see anything except…except a canary.

 A truly perfect Christmas indeed.